jcavell/naomifisherpsychology/src/content/books/changing-our-minds.md

 audiobookIsbn: ""
 pages: 304
 people: ["Dr Naomi Fisher"]
-tags: ["School", "Anxiety", "Parents", "Professionals"]
+tags: ["School", "Anxiety", "Parents"]
 toc: [
-    "1 Getting an Education",
+    "Getting an Education",
-    "2 Learning - Scientists, Processors and Rats",
+    "Learning - Scientists, Processors and Rats",
-    "3 Motivation - Stars, Stickers and Smiley Faces", "4 Self-Directed Learning - What Happens When We Don't Make Children Learn?", "5 From Toddlers to Teens - How Does Learning Change as Children Grow?", "6 Outcomes - How Can We Measure Education?",
+    "Motivation - Stars, Stickers and Smiley Faces", "Self-Directed Learning - What Happens When We Don't Make Children Learn?", "From Toddlers to Teens - How Does Learning Change as Children Grow?", "Outcomes - How Can We Measure Education?", "Parenting - Magical Counting, Attachment and Control", "Differences - Being Yourself",
-    "7 Parenting - Magical Counting, Attachment and Control", "8 Differences - Being Yourself",
+    "Deschooling - Leaving School Behind You",
-    "9 Deschooling - Leaving School Behind You",
+    "Supporting Self-Directed Learners",
-    "10 Supporting Self-Directed Learners",
+    "Wellbeing - Seeing What the Rest of Us Don't Want to See", "HELP!
+The Self-Directed Education Problem Corner",
-    "11 Wellbeing - Seeing What the Rest of Us Don't Want to See", "12 HELP!
-The Self-Directed Education Problem Corner", "13 Self-Directed Learing in Action - Personal Stories" ]
+    "Self-Directed Learing in Action - Personal Stories" ]
 audiobookLength: "10 hours 22 mins"
 hasAudiobookSample: true